 Portfolio Company Valuation

 The quarterly or semi-annual process of valuation is another example of an extremely manual process, relying on the use of spreadsheets, which are shared among different stakeholders (typically deal teams, finance teams, and valuation committee members).
 The main benefits of rolling out specialized portfolio management software in the portfolio valuation process include ensuring a structured process, control of consistency across the portfolio, full traceability, audit trails and a log of changes.
 At the same time, the software maintains the level of flexibility required to adapt to multiple methodologies, different levels of complexity of waterfalls, etc.

 It is also important for portfolio company management systems to be able to cater to the specific needs of the different users within a private equity firm.
 Deal teams need a way to access updated data and embed it in their own spreadsheets, while finance and investor relations teams require a robust application to automate their monthly and quarterly reporting packs, as well as a way of easily querying data to respond to specific questions from investors or senior managers.
 Finally, partners and senior management want to be able to gain a high-level summarized view that can be easily accessed from their tablets or laptops, with the ability to interact with dashboards and graphs, and intuitively drill down if needed.

-The 2015 Preqin Global Private Equity & Venture Capital Report is the most comprehensive review of the private equity and venture capital industry ever undertaken.
-Covering a wide range of topics, with expert commentary, key trends from recent years, historical statistics, league tables and survey results, the report is an essential tool for anyone seeking to understand the latest developments affecting the industry.
+The 2015 Preqin Global Private Equity & Venture Capital Report is the most comprehensive review of the private equity and venture capital industry ever was undertaken.
 For more information or to download sample pages, please visit The 2015 Preqin Global Private Equity & Venture Capital Report.